 Anonymous, Candid Responses

 When an organization utilizes employee engagement surveys, employees are empowered to provide constructive, honest feedback.
 Survey responses should be completely anonymous, which allows employees to give honest answers without fear of losing their jobs, a promotion, or another opportunity.
-Employers can also conduct surveys online or via computer, for instant, real-time results.
-Employees perceive online surveys to be more secure and anonymous than those on paper.
-Unlike the cumbersome paper surveys of the past, automated surveys allow a business to get the most valuable information from employees with very little expenditure of time, effort, or money.
+Employers can conduct surveys online for instant, real-time results.
+Employees perceive online surveys to be secure and they allow a business to get valuable information from employees with very little expenditure of time, effort, or money.

-An organization can also fully customize Employee Engagement Surveys to meet the needs that are specific to their organization.
-Each organization’s leadership can choose from normalized questions, or write new questions that pertain to the business and the tasks performed by employees.
-Managers can also allow for multiple choice, multiple selection, single selection, or other forms of questions that result in quantified data, or choose those that require a short essay answer for gathering qualitative data, if preferred.
-Employees respond best to quantifiable questions that have a rating scale of agreement.
+An organization can customize their Employee Engagement Surveys to meet the needs that are specific to their organization.
+Each organization can choose from validated professional survey questions, or write new questions that pertain to the business and the tasks performed by employees.
+Scaled, multiple choice, multiple selection, single selection, and other forms of questions may be included that result in quantitative data.
+And short essay questions for gathering qualitative data can be included.
+Employees respond best to quantitative questions that have a rating scale of agreement.
 It is also important to keep the questions as straightforward as possible so additional research is not needed to understand the survey data.

 Reports, Assessment, and Improvement